Project-MONAI/model-zoo/models/brats_mri_axial_slices_generative_diffusion/docs/README.md

 ```
 torchrun --standalone --nnodes=1 --nproc_per_node=8 -m monai.bundle run --config_file "['configs/train_autoencoder.json','configs/multi_gpu_train_autoencoder.json']" --lr 1e-4
 ```
-It take 9 hours when training with 8 32G GPU.
+It take 21 hours when training with 8 GPU, each using 32G memory.

 After the autoencoder is trained, run the following command to train the latent diffusion model.
 ```